Shakil-Shajol/GSA-Test-Client/README.md

 #For API Please go to https://github.com/Shakil-Shajol/GSA-Test

+## Instruction before run

+Run `npm install` to install nessesary packages and dependencies. then run `ng serve -o` It will start a dev server and automatically open the browser and navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.